-US to give Ukraine its most advanced missile defence systems - follow live
+Blasts rock Kyiv as 10 Iranian drones ‘shot down’ - follow live

+Ukraine’s air defence forces shot down a total of 10 Shahed drones, Kyiv mayor Vitali Klitschko said shortly after.

+Kyiv oblast governor Oleksiy Kuleba said that air defence systems have been activated and are hitting targets.

-Washington is expected to deliver its most advanced air defence system to help Ukraine protect its skies from Russian attacks, risking a response from Vladimir Putin who may view the move as an escalation.
+This comes as Washington is expected to deliver its most advanced air defence system to help Ukraine protect its skies from Russian attacks, risking a response from Vladimir Putin who may view the move as an escalation.

 Defence secretary Lloyd Austin could approve a directive to transfer at least one Patriot battery unit — seen as the US’s most modern missile defence system but also usually in short supply with allies racing to secure one for their nation — to Ukraine.